Note 1 - Accounting principles

 22.4 Revaluation reserve

-The Swedish Accounting Standards Board (BFN) responded to the Financial Supervisory Authority in June 2018 on the question of revaluation rules contained in the Swedish Annual Accounts Act (1995:1554) regarding financial assets classified as purchased or issued credit-impaired loans.
-The BFN’s response specifies that in cases where the Parent Company makes a new assessment that leads to an upward revision of future cash flow compared with the cash flow that formed the basis of the calculation of the effective interest rate at the time of acquisition, it must report these revaluations in a revaluation reserve for restricted equity.
+Revaluation reserve rules also apply to financial assets classified as purchased or issued credit-impaired loans.
+If the Parent Company makes a new assessment that leads to an upward revision of future cash flow compared with the cash flow that formed the basis of the calculation of the effective interest rate at the time of acquisition, it must report these revaluations in a revaluation reserve for restricted equity.
 The transfer therefore has an effect on distributable funds, until upward adjustments to cash flows are realised or reduced and amounts in the revaluation reserve are reversed.
 Revaluations and their reversals have no effect on earnings.
 In the Parent Company, the present value of the upwardly adjusted portion of future cash flows are reported in the revaluation reserve, with respect to acquired unsecured credit-impaired loans pursuant to collective valuation.
-Reporting is done prospectively as from 1 October 2018.
-BFN’s response is also taken into account for acquired secured credit-impaired loans in cases where cash flows are adjusted upward.
 Revaluation may also be done for other non-current assets with a permanent value that significantly exceeds the carrying amount.

 22.5 Development expenditure fund